-Responsible Party: Planning Department & City Administration

-Financing: Allocation of staff time.
+Responsible Party: Planning Department & City Administration Financing: Allocation of staff time.
 The City may apply for, or work with a consultant to apply for, CDBG funds through State HCD to support fair housing enforcement and outreach activities.

-Timeframe: Coordinate information, referrals, and outreach by the end of the occur annually.

-1st year of the Housing Element cycle.
-Thereafter, outreach will
+Timeframe: Coordinate information, referrals, and outreach by the end of the 1 st year of the Housing Element cycle.
+Thereafter, outreach will occur annually.
+Geographic Targeting : Throughout the City